-Since the time scale of the cavity field relaxation is the far shortest, i.e. $\kappa, \Delta_C \gg J, U_s$, the cavity mode can be slaved to the slow atomic lattice dynamics.
-Performing adiabatic elimination of the cavity dynamics, it results in a renormalisation of the parameters describing the atomic motion in the dynamical lattice.
+Since the timescale of the cavity-field relaxation is the shortest, i.e., κ , $\Delta_C \gg J$, U_s , the cavity mode can be slaved to the slow atomic lattice dynamics.
+Performing such an adiabatic elimination of the cavity dynamics results in a renormalization of the parameters describing the atomic motion in the dynamical lattice.
 Furthermore, damping and decoherence are introduced into the atomic time evolution.
 These latter effects are modeled also by a Langevin-like noise, now as part of the atomic motion, which, in general, is not a white noise.

-Let us start by integrating out the fast cavity field equations of motion (2a), with keeping the slow atomic operators constant, where the first term is the adiabatic steady state of the photon field, and the noise is which is a white noise filtered through the cavity mode.
-The commutation relation can be derived from that of the original Eq.
-(3),
+Let us start by integrating out the fast cavity-field equations of motion (2a), while keeping the slow atomic operators constant, where the first term is the adiabatic steady state of the photon field, and the noise is which is a white noise filtered through the cavity mode.
+The commutation relation can be derived from that of the original equation (3),

-$$a(t) = \frac{\eta \,\Delta n}{\Delta_c + i\kappa} + \Sigma(t) \,, \tag{4a}$$
+$$a(t) = \frac{\eta \,\Delta n}{\Delta_c + i\kappa} + \Sigma(t),\tag{4a}$$